 Yes.
 Every application is considered in its entirety.
 If you have weak points in your application, the Admissions Committee will search for stronger points to counterbalance them.

-Does every applicant to the MBA program have to take the GMAT or GRE?
+Is every applicant to the MBA program required to take the GMAT or GRE?

 Does the person writing my recommendation have to use the form provided?

 The person does not have to respond directly on the form but should answer all of the questions provided.
 The form should be signed and submitted along with any attached responses.

 Interviews are not a part of the application process for our Part-Time MBA program.

 If I have been admitted, may I defer my admission?

 Admitted students begin their MBA program in the semester for which they have applied.
 If a student needs to request a deferral for an emergency medical reason, the admissions committee will consider requests on a case-by-case basis.

 What is the cost of the Smith MBA program?

 Click here for a detailed breakdown of tuition, fees, and other costs.
 All Part-Time MBA students attending class at a Part-Time campus (Baltimore, Rockville and/or DC) will qualify for in-state tuition.